 6. Plastisol Transfer Printing

-Plastisol transfer printing is a unique method that uses traditional screen printing techniques with more efficient approach.
-Instead of putting the ink directly onto the fabric the designed is prepared on a plastisol transfer sheet.
-Then sheets are then heated with a press to transfer the design onto the clothing surface.
+Plastisol transfer printing is a unique method that uses traditional screen printing techniques with a more efficient approach.
+Instead of putting the ink directly onto the fabric, the design is prepared on a plastisol transfer sheet.
+Then sheets are heated with a press to transfer the design onto the clothing surface.

-These designs are high quality and long lasting and also save time and costs especially when it comes to small orders.
+These designs are high quality and long-lasting lasting and also save time and costs, especially when it comes to small orders.

 Pros: